History of Genoa: Modern history

 Because of population growth, partly due to substantial immigration from other parts of Italy, new neighborhoods have been built.
 There were years of building speculation and of destruction of two historic districts of the city, the first in 1964 called "Piccapietra-Portoria" and the second in 1974 called "Madre di Dio" location of the house of Paganini; both events left indelible scars on the city and in the memory of citizens.
 In 1965 the political party Lotta Comunista was founded by Arrigo Cervetto and Lorenzo Parodi.
-A shipwreck in 1970 off the coast of Genoa, the SS London Valour, is the theme of a song by local minstrel Fabrizio De Andrè entitled "Parlando del Naufragio della London Valour", or "Talking about the sinking of the London Valour".
+A shipwreck in 1970 off the coast of Genoa, the SS London Valour, is the theme of a song by local minstrel Fabrizio De André entitled "Parlando del Naufragio della London Valour", or "Talking about the sinking of the London Valour".
 In 1970 the Greek student Kostas Georgakis set himself ablaze in Matteotti Square, Genoa, as a protest against the dictatorial regime of Georgios Papadopoulos.
 In this period Genoa was the centre of protest movements that sometimes take the form of armed struggle.
 In the so-called Years of Lead, the Red Brigades formed a very active column in Genoa called October 22 Group, which in 1974 kidnapped magistrate Mario Sossi and in 1979 killed worker Guido Rossa and professor Fausto Cuocolo.
 In 1980 the Genoese Red Brigades group was eliminated at the hands of a special detachment under the orders of Carlo Alberto Dalla Chiesa.

 In 1991 the MT Haven was shipwrecked off the coast of Genoa, but 1992 marks the rebirth of the city with Genoa Expo '92.
 Genoa, city home of Christopher Columbus, celebrated the 500th anniversary of the discovery of America.
 For the occasion, thanks to the intervention of the architect Renzo Piano, the Old Harbour smartened up its face.

-The 27th G8 summit in the city, in July 2001, was overshadowed by violent protests (Anti-globalisation movement), with one protester, Carlo Giuliani, killed.
+The 27th G8 summit in the city, in July 2001, was overshadowed by mass protests (Anti-globalisation movement) and police violence, with one protester, Carlo Giuliani, being killed by the police.
 In 2007, 15 officials, including police, prison officials and two doctors, were found guilty by an Italian court of mistreating protesters (2001 Raid on Armando Diaz).
 Their prison sentences ranged from five months to five years.
 In 2004, the European Union designated Genoa as the European Capital of Culture, along with the French city of Lille.
 In 2009 the Genoese actor and political activist Beppe Grillo founded the Five Star Movement.
 In 2011, Genoa, like other European cities, suffered disastrous flooding.
 In 2013, 11 deaths resulted from the collapse of the control tower of Genoa's port after being hit by the cargo ship Jolly Nero.
 In 2014, the sunken wreck from the Costa Concordia was transported to the port of Genoa to be broken up.